 But to prove to you that what is being stated is absolutely accurate, for the moment, let us switch out the sky box using one with a much more colorful environment.

 Because we have not specified specific materials to the Kanon model nor correctly set up the lighting environment, the full effect of using an environmental sky box might not immediately be apparent.
 But even a cursory examination of the image should reveal that the Kanon model has picked up some of the hues from the surrounding simulated environment.

 After the material specifications have been applied the next step usually is to adjust the environmental lighting using the controls available via the sky box and ray_controller facial controls.
 These controls are used to set up the behavior of the lighting environment.

 As there are other articles on this site that cover the applications of materials and how to tweak the environment; this will not be covered in this article.
 For our purposes, please look at the image below or at the top of the article as examples of what we have done.
 Note that although the materials specifications for both images are identical, the lighting environments are different.
 The top image uses a cooler approach wherein the image below uses a warmer scheme.
-We did it this way just so that you can see that we can actually “paint” with light… painting with light.
+We did it this way just so that you can see that we can actually “paint” with light.
 Similar set ups but very different, if subtle, outcomes.

 This concept of painting with light is not new.
 Artists since at least the late Renaissance have been studying how light behaves on different types of scenes.
 The image below shows exactly the type of effect that classic artists were trying to achieve with pigments alone in trying to faithfully capture or recreate lighting in their scenes to create realistic imagery.